yllieth/localehub/README.md

 ### Additional cool features - v1.1 ([Milestone](https://github.com/yllieth/localehub/milestone/2))

-- `TODO` When the user views the list of existing translations, ha can search, open/collapse all translations, see his changes, export in different formats.
+- :soon: [`TODO`](https://github.com/yllieth/localehub/issues/70) Change navigation for small screens
+- :soon: [`TODO`](https://github.com/yllieth/localehub/issues/74) Search engine for locales
+- :soon: [`TODO`](https://github.com/yllieth/localehub/issues/75) Automatically find translation files according to project type (Rails, Django, Play, Symfony, ... all these frameworks have usual location for them)
-- `TODO` On a specific translation, the user can see
+- :soon: [`TODO`](https://github.com/yllieth/localehub/issues/76) On a specific translation, the user can see
   - if it contains a valid HTML tags,
   - if this strings has pluralized version,
   - how many variable the string contains
   - how many time it is used in the code
   - usages of this translation in his code
-- `TODO` Automatically find translation files according to project type (Rails, Django, Play, Symfony, ... all these frameworks have usual location for them)
-- :soon: [`TODO`](https://github.com/yllieth/localehub/issues/70) Change navigation for small screens

 ## Known limitations